-In May 2017, the Board of Directors declared a quarterly dividend of \$0.025 per share of our common stock.
-On June 15, 2017, a cash dividend of \$0.025 per share of common stock was paid to shareholders of record at the close of business on May 25, 2017, resulting in total cash payment of \$13 million.
+In August 2017, the Board of Directors declared a quarterly dividend of \$0.025 per share of our common stock.
+On September 15, 2017, a cash dividend of \$0.025 per share of common stock was paid to shareholders of record at the close of business on August 25, 2017, resulting in total cash payment of \$13 million.
 Dividends have been recorded as a reduction to additional paid-in capital as we are in an accumulated deficit position.
-Additionally, payment of dividends is permitted under our existing credit facilities provided that we have the required minimum liquidity or fixed charge ratio, but may be limited if we do not meet the necessary requirements.
+Additionally, payment of dividends is permitted under our Amended Credit Agreement provided that we have the required minimum liquidity or fixed charge ratio, but may be limited if we do not meet the necessary requirements.
+Additionally, under our Term Loan Credit Agreement, payment of dividends is permitted subject to compliance with an annual limit.